Fernando Poe Jr. 2004 presidential campaign: Disqualification case

-Death of Atty.
-Maria Jeanette C. Tecson
+Death of Maria Jeanette Tecson

 On September 28, 2007, 8:30 p.m, Maria Jeanette Tecson, one of the lawyers who filed a case against Fernando Poe Jr in 2004, was found dead — with multiple wounds in her throat and wrist — in room 204, of the Richmonde Hotel on San Miguel Avenue, Ortigas Center, Pasig.
-Senior Supt.
-Francisco Uyami, Pasig police chief stated that the limbs of Tecson's body were already stiff when the corpse was found, suggesting that the 40-year-old lawyer was already several hours dead before her remains were discovered.
+Senior Superintendent Francisco Uyami, Pasig police chief stated that the limbs of Tecson's body were already stiff when the corpse was found, suggesting that the 40-year-old lawyer was already several hours dead before her remains were discovered.

 Campaign period

 Political critics charged Poe of being heavily linked to political interest groups, and tried to compare his candidacy to that of Estrada, who ran on a similar platform, but was deposed from office and put under house arrest after numerous corruption scandals.
 While initially seen as the frontrunner in the campaign, his performance in opinion polls was eventually surpassed by the incumbent Gloria Macapagal Arroyo, who did win the election.

-The poll protest was later thrown out by the Supreme Court acting as the Presidential Electoral Tribunal There is a controversy, known as the Hello Garci scandal, on whether Gloria Macapagal Arroyo had actually won the elections due to allegations of vote rigging, but this was denied by Arroyo.
+While campaigning in Lacson's home town in Cavite, Poe was hit in his head's temple by an anti-supporter of a small piece of wood while motorcading in Dasmariñas by 4 o'clock.

+Poe also failed to gather the support of Davao City Mayor Rodrigo Duterte, one of the members of Pimentel's PDP–Laban.
+Poe's camp also failed to gather the support of Puerto Princesa Mayor Edward Hagedorn (which Poe portrayed in one of his movies).
+Hagedorn supported Arroyo's campaign.

+Unification talks with Lacson

+Lacson and Poe wanted to be unified by many opposition members by April, but no talks happened.
+Tito Sotto, campaign manager of Poe said that they need to assess "the possible scenarios of cheating by the administration."